tdonohue/DSpace-Spring-Boot/dspace-ui/README.md

   * Site-wide Breadcrumbs
   * Basic Homepages for Community, Collection and Item objects
   * Very basic I18N example (on Item Homepage)
+  * Very basic Themes (corresponding to CSS files), which can be configured globally or per Community/Collection/Item (see "dspace.theme.*" setting in application.properties)
 * Layout provided by `src/main/resources/templates/layout.html`.
-The header/footer fragments are defined there, and inported into all pages.
+The header/footer fragments are defined there, and imported into all pages.
   * Currently the layout is just a default Bootstrap theme.
 * Pre-minified Bootstrap & jQuery are automatically included via Maven dependencies (using http://webjars.org/)